Public Art by the Waterfront in Downtown Vancouver

 Angel of Victory

 The Angel of Victory statue is a war memorial that is located at the eastern end of the Waterfront Station.
-The bronze statue was installed in 1921 in honour of the soldiers who died in the First World War, although I notice that the plaque below the statue mentions those who died in both wars.
+The bronze statue was installed in 1921 in honour of the soldiers who died in the First World War, although the plaque below the statue mentions those who died in both wars.
 The statue shows an angel carrying a soldier to heaven after he has died.
 It's sometimes referred to as "Winged Victory" instead of Angel of Victory.

 The sculptor was a Montreal artist named Coeur de Lion MacCarthy.
 He was commissioned by the Canadian Pacific Railway to create three identical statues in memory of the company's employees who died in the war.
 The statues were erected at CPR sites in Vancouver, Montreal, and Winnipeg.

 In the Montreal statue, the angel's raised hand holds a wreath or crown of laurel leaves, a traditional symbol of victory in Ancient Greece.
 In the Vancouver version, the angel carries just a few leaves.
 A 1922 City of Vancouver Archives photo of the sculpture is shown on the Creators Vancouver website referenced below.
 The photo shows that originally the Vancouver angel carried a wreath.
-At some point it must have broken off.
+At some point it broke off.

-In order to see the art and design described below, people must venture further east from the station into an area known as Gastown.
+In order to see the art and design described below, people must venture further east from the SkyTrain station into an area known as Gastown.
 This popular tourist attraction has cobbled streets and interesting shops, cafes, and street decorations.
 It's close to the waterfront, but a railway and a wire fence block the passage to the water.

 The Gastown Steam Clock

 Like the Olympic Cauldron, the steam clock is an example of design rather than art.
 Also like the cauldron, it's very popular.
 Whenever I visit it, there is always at least one person looking at its mechanism through the window or taking a photograph.
 The clock was designed and built by Raymond Saunders in 1977.
 He's a Canadian horologist (a clock or watch maker).
+The top of the clock has one whistle in the centre and four smaller ones in the corners.

 The Whistling Clock